nextrapi/documentation/docs/developer-docs/latest/concepts/draft-and-publish.md

 ![Editing draft version](../assets/concepts/draft-publish/editing_draft_version.png)

-Drafts can be modified and saved at will, until they are ready to be published.
+Drafts can be modified and saved at will until they are ready to be published.

 ### Publishing a draft

 To publish a draft, click on the **Publish** button in the top right corner of the content editor.

 ::: warning CAUTION
-Before publishing a draft, make sure it doesn't have relations with other non-published content, otherwise some of the content may not be available through the API.
+Before publishing a draft, make sure it doesn't have relations with non-published content; otherwise, the data may not be available through the API.
 :::

-When a content is not a draft anymore, but has been published, it is indicated on the right of the interface, below the Information box.
+When content is not a draft anymore and has been published, it is indicated on the right of the interface, below the Information box.

 ![Editing published version](../assets/concepts/draft-publish/editing_published_version.png)